StanAngeloff/compass-magick/APIs.md

   **How it Works:**

   In the example above, a new `.html` document is generated in `$TMP`.
 The source of the document contains a single `<div>` element with its width/height set to 320x200.
 The keyword arguments `$background-image`, `$border-radius` and `$box-shadow` are applied to the `div` element.
-  The resulting document is then forwarded to PhantomJS which renders the page in a temporary `.png` file inside your `images_dir`.
+  The resulting document is then forwarded to PhantomJS which renders the page in a temporary `.png` file inside your `generated_images_dir`.
 The image is cropped off all transparent pixels and returned as a Base64 encoded Data URL.

   You can use `magick-phantom` as an argument to `magick-sprite` to save the rendered image to a file.